korchasa/craftify-raycast/README.md

     + `to-bg` - translates text to Bulgarian
     + `to-ua` - translates text to Ukrainian
     + `fix-text` - corrects errors in the text
+    + `edit-text` - applies a user prompt to the selected text
 - Commands that analyze the text and output the result in Raycast:
     + `summarize` - creates a summary of the text
     + `explain` - explains the text in simple language